 - 1.)
 Must have completed 45 semester credits, and will have completed 60 credits by the end of the term in which the student is applying. - 2.)
-Must have a minimum cumulative GPA of 2.8, with specific minimum grade requirements in the following courses: ENG 151 Academic Writing, B-; SPCH 110 Essentials of Speaking and Listening, B-; MATH 110 College Algebra, C; all Education and Special Education courses must have a minimum grade of C. A student can be considered for conditional admission under Option B if they have a cumulative GPA of 2.8 in two of the last 4 full-time semesters.
+Must have a minimum cumulative GPA of 2.8, with specific minimum grade requirements in the following courses: ENG 151 Academic Writing, B-; COMM 110 Essentials of Speaking and Listening, B-; MATH 110 College Algebra, C (or passing of the Math MTLE for ECE and Secondary majors); all Education and Special Education courses must have a minimum grade of C. A student can be considered for conditional admission under Option B if they have a cumulative GPA of 2.8 in two of the last 4 full-time semesters. - 3.)
+Must have taken the Basic Skills tests of the Minnesota Teacher Licensure Exam (MTLE) in Reading, Writing, and Math; these three tests must all be passed for admission, or must have a minimum score of 201 for conditional admission.

-- 3.)
-Must have taken the Basic Skills tests of the Minnesota Teacher Licensure Exam (MTLE) in Reading, Writing, and Math; these three tests must all be passed for conditional admission, or must have a minimum score of 201 for conditional admission. - 4.)
+4.)
 Students complete a biographical data form, write an essay, and submit three positive recommendations: one from an education faculty member, one from an academic reference, and one from their ED 101 Introduction to Education field experience mentor teacher.
 Candidates are asked to provide Verification of Experience in working with Children from two references as well.
 Another form relates to professional dispositions, and candidates rate themselves and list three areas for improvement.